Woidly/spellcast-solver/CLI.md

 - `simple`
    Simple output format that compactly prints each word in a single line.
-  It looks something like this:
+  For each word it looks something like this:

   > 0.  mar**s**h**ma**llowy (+44pts, +0 gems, -3 swaps)